tru0067/GTFO-VanillaReloaded/README.md

 ### Sawed-Off Shotgun

 *The combination of reduced reload and a clipsize of 4 which the last patches gave Sawed-Off has resulted in the weapon being incredibly potent, having insane burst damage as well as a respectable uptime.
-We've reduced its clipsize back down to 3 to give the weapon more notable weaknesses.*
+We've reduced its clipsize back down to 3 to give the weapon more notable weaknesses.
+We've also lowered its stagger to a more reasonable level and also increased its spread so that it is actually less accurate than its non-sawed counterpart.*

+-   Stagger multiplier: 2.0 -> 1.5
 -   Clipsize: 4 -> 3
+-   Shotgun cone size: 2 -> 3
+-   Shotgun spread: 2 -> 3

 ### HEL Shotgun